Skincare 101: Acne and Probiotics

 Posted by Kiri Yanchenko on

-Of course, today, I know that what I was doing back then was causing my skin to overreact and produce more oil, which attracted more bacteria, dirt, and grime to my skin and clogged my pores.
+Of course, today, I know that what I was doing was causing my skin to overreact and produce more oil, which attracted more bacteria, dirt, and grime to my skin and clogged my pores.
 Instead of treating my skin and the underlying condition, I was only prolonging the acne cycle.

 AMPERNA Probiotic Drink